stridecolossus/JOVE/docs/blog/part-3-cube/perspective.md

 builder.add(v);
 ```

-And finally we construct the cube model:
+And finally we construct the cube:

 ```java
 return builder.build();